-Maiden Erlegh in Reading gives priority to children in receipt of Pupil Premium.
-The school has a supplementary form which needs to be completed to be considered for this category.
+Maiden Erlegh in Reading and River Academy gives priority to children in receipt of Pupil Premium.
+These school has a supplementary form which needs to be completed to be considered for this category.
 This needs to be endorsed/stamped by your child's current school.

-Supplementary forms can be downloaded from https://brighterfuturesforchildren.org/for-parents-carers/schools/admissions/.
+Supplementary forms can be downloaded from https://brighterfuturesforchildren.org/for-parents-carers/schools/secondary-admissions/.
 Please note that supplementary forms should be returned to the relevant school(s).